Western Psychoanalytic Society Institute

 1. Personal Analysis with a Training Analyst at the frequency of four sessions per week to coincide with one’s supervised cases and starting at least four months prior to the commencement of the program.
 This is a minimum requirement.

 2. The training will include four years of weekly lectures and seminars in the basic principles of psychoanalytic theory and practice, organized in two semesters annually.

 3. The student will be required to undertake the supervised analysis of three suitable analysands of both genders.
 A minimum of 160 supervision hours is required with different supervising analysts, at the rate of one supervisory session per week for each training case.
 The first case must have 80 hours of supervision.
 The candidate will prepare six-monthly reports to the Training Committee for each of the cases.
 The candidate should apply to the Progression Committee for authorization to progress to the next case.
 The Progression Committee will determine if the candidate’s work is acceptable and direct the candidate to the next stage.

-At the completion of all requirements and with the approval of the Progression Committee, the Executive Committee of the VIP will submit the candidate’s name to the National Training Committee for a vote by the national society and institute and a final mail ballot sent to all members of the Canadian Psychoanalytic Society.
+At the completion of all requirements and with the approval of the Progression Committee, the Executive Committee of the WPSI will submit the candidate’s name to the National Training Committee for a vote by the national society and institute and a final mail ballot sent to all members of the Canadian Psychoanalytic Society.

 Fees for personal analysis and supervision will be negotiated between the candidate and the training analyst.
 Fees for lectures and seminars will be payable in advance, $1000.00 for each semester.